qduff/flask-sudoku/README.md

+# Sudoku game in Flask (Archived)

-# How to use
+## How to use

-Simple, just run wsgi.py using python
+Simple, just run wsgi.py with python3

 ```python ./wsgi.py```